grafsiqueira/assistant-curator/terraform/README.md

 ## How to Deploy your Resources

-To deploy this resources you will have to download the [code here](https://portal-de-demos-arquivos.s3.us-south.cloud-object-storage.appdomain.cloud/assistant-curator.zip) and create a GitHub, GitLab or Bitbucket repository.
+To deploy this resources you will have to use the files of the asset and create a GitHub, GitLab or Bitbucket repository.
 You will use the IBM Cloud Schematics on your account to manage your resources.

 ### Creating a Shcematics Workspace